 - Suitable for darker areas where there’s no sunshine.

 - Can point them where the light is needed the most.

-- Have to use a ladder to remove the unit from its position to replace the batteries.
+- You’ll have to use a ladder to remove the unit from its position to replace the batteries.

 - Must detect motion to stay on.